jy0205/Pyramid-Flow/README.md

     --temp 16 \
     --sp_group_size $GPUS
 ```
-  > Spoiler: We didn't even use sequence parallelism in our training, thanks to the efficient pyramid flow designs.
+  > Spoiler: We didn't even use sequence parallelism in training, thanks to the efficient pyramid flow designs.
 Stay tuned for the training code.

 ## Usage tips